ElaMCB/E2E-AI-engineering/chinese-ai-monitor/README.md

 }
 ```

-**Note**: Gitee and ModelScope are searched first as they're often the earliest sources for Chinese AI releases.
+**Note**: Gitee and ModelScope are searched first as they're often the earliest sources for AI releases.

 ## Example Report